 First, what is sweat?
 Sweat is that watery-like substance coming out of your skin.
 This phenomenon usually happens during hot weather.

-Sweat comes from various sweat glands located all over the body, including under the arms, back, and under the breasts.
+Sweat comes from various sweat glands located all over the body, including under the arms, back, and breasts.
 There are three types of sweat glands: the sweat ducts, subcutaneous sweat glands, and exocrine sweat glands.
 Each has its distinct way of storing and releasing sweat.

 Some people might avoid sweating as much as possible because they think it’s a mark of an unhygienic person.
 However, note that this physiological process is quite natural.
 Moreover, it might be safe to say that it’s nearly impossible to stop sweat from coming out of your skin.
 In other words, the body automatically acts and reacts by sweating if it’s hot.
 This operation may also promote numerous health advantages, and you can find some of these benefits by reading the rest of the article.